 Modern websites need to use modern website design.
 It's easy for your site to get lost in the thousands of other sites that may look just like it.
 This means being selective, though.
 Choosing every new trend would make things look like a mess.
 Each design feature has its own strengths and makes a visitor or user look at your site in a new and different way.

 Top 10 Web Design Trends for 2021 and Beyond

 Over the last several years, the design industry has changed as new trends have come to fruition and become more mainstream.
-Today, most designs lean towards minimalism, bold colors, and futuristic compositions, and those trends are expected to continue throughout 2020 and beyond.
+Today, most designs lean towards minimalism, bold colors, and futuristic compositions, and those trends are expected to continue throughout 2020, into 2021, and beyond.
 Designers across the globe are bent on discovering new color, font, and design trends that move towards balanced and harmonious patterns.
-While the creative design trends in 2020 will take some time to reveal themselves, the following are some upcoming trends and concepts to consider for futuristic designs.
+While some design trends take time to reveal themselves, the following should be considered right away to help future-proof your website design.

 The eight-second rule of user experience (UX) gives designers eight seconds to win the attention of users, and the concept of minimalism addresses this notion.
 Minimalism allows graphic designers to catch users' attentions by including only limited and essential elements.
 However, until a few years ago, minimalism was synonymous with two colors: white and black – however, this trend has evolved as designers are including more variety in their color palettes and implementing them into their minimalistic designs.

 “Pictures, abstract symbols, materials, and colors are among the ingredients with which a designer or engineer works.
 To design is to discover relationships and to make arrangements and rearrangements among these ingredients.”

 Scrolling technique example courtesy of Home Société